Yuxin-Tao/yuxin-tao.github.io/_pages/publications.md

 - Wang, Y., Zhang, C., ..., **Tao, Y.**, ..., Stenseth, NC., Yang, R. and Xu, L. (2023). <br>
 **Spatiotemporal prevalence of Haemorrhagic Fever with Renal Syndrome (HFRS) in China under climate variation.** <br>
-Under review for _Proceedings of the National Academy of Sciences, U.S.A_.
+Major revision for _Proceedings of the National Academy of Sciences, U.S.A_.

 ## Working papers